FACTBOX-Countries mandate COVID tests for China travellers | Business

 The United States imposed mandatory COVID-19 tests on travellers from China beginning Jan.
 5. All air passengers aged two and older will require a negative result from a test no more than two days before departure from China, Hong Kong or Macau.
 The Centers for Disease Control and Prevention said U.S. citizens should reconsider travel to China, Hong Kong and Macau.
 EU

-Germany is working to implement new entry rules for travellers from China as soon as possible, but it is not possible to say when the first flight will be affected, Health Minister Karl Lauterbach said last Thursday.
-GREECE

-Air travellers to Greece from China must show they have tested negative for COVID-19 48 hours before arrival, a new requirement that will be announced shortly, two government officials said last Thursday.
-SWEDEN

-Sweden will require travelers from China to show they have tested negative for COVID before they can enter the country, the government said.
+Sweden will require travellers from China to show they have tested negative for COVID before they can enter the country, the government said.
 BRITAIN

 The UK will require a pre-departure negative COVID-19 test for passengers from China as of Jan.
 5, the Department of Health said on Friday.
 FRANCE